My Panasonic DMC-FZ1000 4K review

 - easy to accidentally rotate zoom/focus ring

-I post my Photographs at Google +, Facebook, and Twitter.
+You can find my Photographs at Google +, Facebook, Pinterest, and Twitter.

 This camera is very forgiving and very user-friendly and I have to admit that sometimes I get lucky and bring a photograph home that I am quite proud of!

-This Panasonic FZ1000 hit the market with a quiet shutter click, however, it was quickly praised, in high fashion, by seasoned professional photographers, as an excellent bridge camera.
+This Panasonic FZ1000 hit the market with a quiet shutter click, but it was quickly praised, in high fashion, by seasoned by professionals, as an excellent bridge camera.

-You won’t regret it, and you will soon be quite impressed with the quality of your shots.
+You won’t regret it, and you will be impressed with the quality of your shots.